Patriotic Atheist American Heritage

 George Mason wrote the first bill of rights to be adopted in the Americas.
 His Virginia Declaration of Rights, written in the spring of 1776, influenced revolutions on two continents.
 The Declaration of Independence drew heavily from it.
 The Bill of Rights plagiarized it.
 The French Revolution’s Declaration of the Rights of Man and Citizen tracked it.
 Its final provision was to grant religious freedom to Virginians.

-He would be vindicated four years later, when the bill of rights was adopted.
-The first of those rights was religious freedom.
+He would be vindicated four years later when the Bill of Rights was adopted.
+The first two of those enumerated rights listed in the very first of the amendments address religious freedom.

 So, now we have established that our constitution, and the history that preceded it, includes religious freedom.
 That means the freedom to dissent and to reject religion, because without the freedom to dissent and reject what we find to be wrong with religion, there can be no freedom in our practice of religion.
 And if we ultimately reject it all?
 That is the ultimate freedom.